 While standing gently poised - ready to move but at no time initiating movement - we speak the assonance (or alliteration); we give our whole being to the experience; we hear the sounding; we feel our speaking activity and the resonance through our speech organization; and inwardly, we begin to perceive the movement-impulse awaken ever so delicately: unrushed, continuing to speak we stay in our sensing.
 We feel-sense-perceive how this impulse would find its way through our body and limbs of its own accord, if we were to allow it to do so purely and unspoiled by any attempt to direct it - free from pre-conceived ideas and memory pictures, including from the Figures; free from habits, pre-conceived feelings and in-the-moment hunches.
 If the impulse is allowed to move solely of its own accord, in due time it will repeatedly demonstrate its distinct manner of expression as a speech sound gesture-impulse, beginning with its most subtle manifestation within us: we stay in our inward sensing.
-This is a 'from within' process.
+This is a "from within" process.

-As we get to know its characteristics ever better, a time can come when the impulse is so strongly familiar to us that we no longer have any need or desire to speak in order to re-awaken our awareness of it:7 we simply and in a fraction of a second turn our inward attention to it just as we do when we are about to speak the sound.
+As we get to know its characteristics ever better, a time can come when the impulse is so strongly familiar to us that we no longer have any need or desire to speak in order to re-awaken our awareness of it:8 we simply and in a fraction of a second turn our inward attention to it just as we do when we are about to speak the sound.
 Through our inner senses we are just as 'one' with it as a child is 'one' with its environment through its bodily senses.

 After long research and practice with this process, as conscious, thinking adults, when we allow our feelingsensing-perceiving of these gesture-impulses to stream to our head - to be known and clarified there - we will find that twenty of the sounds have been revealing to us that everything that Dr. Steiner recorded in his Figure drawing for each of these impulses is the truth of their nature.
 And his descriptions speak of these same truths (see Jenaro's volume).
 We are in agreement!
-This direct recognition gives us confidence in our work.
-We will discover that with the help of our head - though inward experiences such as these cannot really be expressed in words - we have become able to say in what ways (manifesting as color and form) and in what places the impulse is active in our being and limbs. and in what ways and places it is not.
-We will find that we have begun to experience the remarkable movement-image of each sound right within ourselves (not out of reach somewhere in the spiritual cosmos).
-In addition, we will find that we have begun to discern the specific activity of these same impulses of the Word in outer nature, too.
-And because spiritual beings speak "through all kinds of gestures and movements of their limbs or of their actual form," if I were approached in spirit perhaps I would understand some of this "gesture-language."
-Rudolf Steiner said that this language is "the basis for cultivating the art of eurythmy."8
+This gives us confidence in our work.
+His many descriptions reveal these same truths. too (see Jenaro's volume).
+We will also find that with the help of our head we are able to say where and in what ways - as color and form - the impulse is active in our being and limbs, and where it is not.
+We have begun to experience the remarkable movement-image of each sound right within ourselves, not out of reach somewhere in the spiritual cosmos.
+In addition, we will begin to discern the activity of these impulses of the Word in outer nature, too.
+Rudolf Steiner also said that it is "through all kinds of gestures and movements of their limbs or of their actual form" that spiritual beings speak!
+Hence, if we were approached in spirit, perhaps we would understand some of this "gesturelanguage," which he said is "the basis for cultivating the art of eurythmy."9

-What I describe here is unfolded in much more detail in my report, The Speech Sound Etudes: Feeling the Gestures, Finding the Figures.
-There I share how I cultivated the sensitivity that this work with the gesture-impulses requires.
+What I describe here is unfolded in much more detail in my report, The Speech Sound Etudes: Feeling the Gestures, Finding the Figures.10 There I share how I cultivated the sensitivity that this work with the gesture-impulses requires.